 The three artists regularly give lectures or teach at universities and institutions such as ECAL (Lausanne,CH), HEAD (Geneva,CH), EPFL (architecture), the University of Art in Lucerne or the HeK (Basel,CH)

-Invited by the artistic hospitality of Saint-François, the trio unveiled PARABOLES ulx-56834 on June 17, 2021, a sound and collaborative sculptural installation in the form of an "assisted readymade" which was visible in the center of Saint-François church in Lausanne (CH) until the 26th of September 2021.
+Invited by the artistic hospitality of Saint-François, the trio unveiled PARABOLES ulx-56834 in June 2021, a sound and collaborative sculptural installation in the form of an "assisted readymade" which was visible in the center of Saint-François church in Lausanne (CH).

 Fondation Vaudoise pour la Culture